pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 ## Relocate images to a registry

 VMware recommends relocating the images from VMware Tanzu Network registry to your own container image registry before installing.
-The Prisma Scanner is currently in Alpha development phase, and as such, is not packaged as part of the Tanzu Application Platform package and is hosted on the VMware Project Repository instead of TanzuNet.
-Therefore, if you relocated the Tanzu Application Platform images, you may also wany to relocate the Prisma Scanner package.
+The Prisma Scanner is in the Alpha development phase, and not packaged as part of Tanzu Application Platform.
+It is hosted on the VMware Project Repository instead of VMware Tanzu Network.
+If you relocated the Tanzu Application Platform images, you can also relocate the Prisma Scanner package.
 If you don’t relocate the images, the Prisma Scanner installation depends on VMware Tanzu Network for continued operation, and VMware Tanzu Network offers no uptime guarantees.
 The option to skip relocation is documented for evaluation and proof-of-concept only.

-For information about supported registeries, please see the documentation.
+For information about supported registries, see each registry's documentation.

 To relocate images from the VMware Project Registry to your registry: